 Your thumb is made of two phalanges – the proximal and distal phalange.

-As part of your finger injury claim your solicitor will not only claim your pain and suffering, but also any financial losses and expenses you experience directly as a result of your injury, such as lost income, medical expenses, travel expenses, help in the home, etc.
+Your solicitor will claim for your pain and suffering from the finger injury itself plus financial loss and expense you experience directly as a result of your injury, such as lost income, medical expenses, travel expenses, help in the home, etc

-Does the amount of finger injury compensation depend on which finger or thumb is injured?
+Does the amount of finger injury compensation depend on which finger is injured?

 “Yes” – some fingers are considered more important for the use of your hand than others and your thumb is considered very important.
 The more dominant the finger the more compensation you are likely to receive for the same type of injury.

-The fingers are named as follows working away from your thumb – index finger, middle finger, ring finger and finally little finger.
+The fingers are named as follows working away from your thumb – index finger (also known as the forefinger), middle finger, ring finger and finally little finger.